 She uses the example of shopping when we’re hungry, or purchasing something on impulse – if we’re working to lose weight or pay off our debt, these actions can undermine our progress.
 So the first step is to become aware of our habits.
 Once we recognize how our actions might work against our progress, we can work to change them.

 Our inner critics can also make things challenging.
 If we have a slip up, the inner critic often starts with negative self-talk.
 To help stop the critic, Mirgain suggests reframing the thought.
-Instead of “I’ll never lose weight” she suggests thinking in the present tense “I am working hard to take care of my health” – shifting the way we think can help us stay positive and keep us moving forward.
+Instead of “I’ll never lose weight,” she suggests thinking in the present tense “I am working hard to take care of my health” – shifting the way we think can help us stay positive and keep us moving forward.

-Think of the Journey, Not the Destination
+Think of the journey, not the destination

 While it’s important to keep the end goal in mind, it can also be overwhelming.
 One technique based on research found that focusing on a smaller step helped keep people more motivated.

-“We do much better with positive reinforcement, focusing on the positive steps we are taking and being encouraging of ourselves,” she concludes.
+“We do much better with positive reinforcement, focusing on the positive steps we are taking and being encouraging of ourselves,” she said.
 “It’s never too late to find and follow our dreams and remember to be kind to ourselves along the journey.”